-How to get money out of a cash value life insurance policy:
+How does cash value life insurance work?

-- Pay for a child’s college tuition
+- A child’s college tuition.

-Whole life insurance: The cash value grows at a guaranteed, expected rate of return.
-It's for someone who wants no surprises.|
+Whole life insurance: The cash value in whole life insurance grows at a guaranteed, expected rate of return.
+It's good for someone who wants no surprises with cash value growth.

 Indexed universal life insurance: The cash value gains for indexed universal life insurance policies are linked to an index such as the S&P 500.
 It's for someone who wants to participate in the financial markets and is open to some risk with the cash value, meaning it can lose value.

-Variable universal life insurance: The cash value growth (or loss!) is tied to "sub-accounts" where you pick your own investments, such as stock or bonds.
+Variable universal life insurance: The cash value growth (or loss) is tied to "sub-accounts" for which you pick your own investments, such as stock or bonds.
 It's for people who want to actively manage the investments and who are OK with a risk of losing their cash value.

 Not all life insurance policies have cash value.
 These don't: